Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 Decoding the base64 we are given the code: `Your single-use code is: 830030`

-The timestamp was found from looking at 4 byte values nearby to the `content` in the file, and we eventually found the correct epoch timestamp, giving the flag.
+The timestamp was found from looking at the 4 bytes before the open `[` and parsing to Decimal.

+`65CFA163` -> `1708106083`

+Once adjusted for to IST as per the rules, we are given the final flag.

 Flag: <mark>verboten{830030:2024-02-16-23-24-43}</mark>